 My third night was spent off Chiloe Island- relaxing after a long drive day and preparing to return the rental car the following morning.
 I stayed this night at Cabanas Anulen Bosque Nativo, which are eco cabins in La Ensenada, but very steep steps between the washroom and the lofted bedroom, a non-functioning refrigerator, and no electrical plugins incline me to not recommend this site to other travelers.

-A NOTE ON CHILOE AIR QUALITY: CITY HOTELS VS CABANAS
+A NOTE ON CHILOE AIR QUALITY: CITY HOTELS VS RURAL CABANAS

 If you have respiratory issues, plan to stay in “cabanas” in the countryside where the air is much clearer.

 While less wild than Patagonia-proper, Chiloe has few sidewalks and many of the roads are little more than tracks.
-If you’ve rented a car, mobility should be easier most of the churches on Chiloe have incredible close parking- I’ve never parked as close to a UNESCO site as I was able to with the churches on Chiloe.
+If you’ve rented a car, getting around should be easier.
+Most of the churches on Chiloe have incredibly close parking (I’ve never parked as close to a UNESCO site as I was able to with the churches on Chiloe!)

 Lodging and Stairs in Chiloe.